 This only works for scenes which are large enough to zoom in upon, and aren't of moving objects.
 Also you have to foresee the need for a large image and remember to take the extra photos - not something you'd want to do all the time.
 It's a compromise, but in the right circumstances, stitching together zoomed overlapping images can enable a modest compact camera to create images with as many pixels as a bigger DSLR can capture in one frame.

 Any photography book or expert will emphasise the importance of using a tripod.
 Some means of keeping the camera perfectly still is essential for long exposures - such as at night time, in dim light, or for making flowing water look milky smooth.
 Even for normal daytime shots a tripod can make a difference to sharpness.
 But it doesn't necessarily have to be a traditional large tripod.

 There are many miniature tripods available which can serve the purpose adequately for small cameras.
-In this case I can recommend a specific lightweight plastic type - the Ultrapod by Pedco.
-I've been using both the small and large versions (the Ultrapod I and Ultrapod II) since the 1990s and have found them to be very robust and rugged.
+In this case I can recommend a specific lightweight plastic type - the Ultrapod by Pedco (see photo above, or right).
+I've been using both small and large versions since the 1990s and have found them to be very robust and rugged.

 The smaller one (10.5 cm long with the top folded down) is what I take on trips where minimum size and weight is important.
 It fits inside the smallest of packing cubes, which can double as a camera bag.
 It also fits in a pocket.